Hellfire Caves: Hellfire Club

 According to Horace Walpole, the members' "practice was rigorously pagan: Bacchus and Venus were the deities to whom they almost publicly sacrificed; and the nymphs and the hogsheads that were laid in against the festivals of this new church, sufficiently informed the neighbourhood of the complexion of those hermits."

 While it was still operating, Sir Francis' group was not known as the Hellfire Club - this name was given much later.
 His club used other names, such as The Brotherhood of St. Francis of Wycombe, Order of Knights of West Wycombe, and The Order of the Friars of St. Francis of West Wycombe.

-Meetings occurred twice a month, with an AGM lasting a week or more in June or September.
-Many rumours of black magic, satanic rituals and orgies were in circulation during the life of the club.
+The gatherings of these powerful men who pantomimed rituals of the Catholic Church also featured drinking and orgies.
+Active in England in the 18th century were rumours of "highborn Devil-worshippers who mocked Church and religion and whom supped with Satan".

 By the early 1760s, the club was no longer active.
 A local legend claims that the caves are haunted by Sukie, a young maid who was accidentally killed by people playing a practical joke on her.
 Others claim that the ghost of Paul Whitehead, the former steward of the Hell Fire Club, has been seen in the caves.